This post may contain affiliate links. Please read our disclosure policy.

 Along with being a delicious creamy garlic pasta sauce (which is enough of a reason to make it!), there are several ways to enjoy this garlic cream sauce!

-• Pasta: I use this primarily as a creamy garlic pasta sauce.
-Whether to make a garlic shrimp alfredo, fettuccine, or turn to any other type of pasta: general pasta, noodles, ravioli, gnocchi, and more.
-Pair the pasta with chicken, mushrooms, or seafood (shrimp, salmon, lobster, etc.).
+- Pasta: I use this primarily as a creamy garlic pasta sauce.
+Whether to make a garlic shrimp alfredo, fettuccine, or turn to any other type of pasta: general pasta, noodles, spinach ravioli, homemade gnocchi, and more.
+Pair the pasta with chicken, mushrooms, or seafood (shrimp, baked salmon, lobster, etc.).

 You can also use this sauce as the white sauce in a lasagna!

-• Vegetables: pour over roasted/grilled veggies for a creamy, dreamy treat!
-I particularly like it with broccoli and asparagus.
+- Vegetables: pour over roasted/grilled veggies for a creamy, dreamy treat!
+I particularly like it with roasted broccoli and air-fried asparagus.

 If you enjoy it another way, let me know in the comments!